 The first requirement is a requirement, where a provision, criterion or practice of A’s puts [disabled persons generally] at a substantial disadvantage in relation to [the provision of the service, or the exercise of the function, by A] in comparison with persons who are not disabled, to take such steps as it is reasonable to have to take to avoid the disadvantage.

 So the Equality Act does not say the reasonable adjustment duty for service providers etc is limited to adjustments arranged in advance (anticipated).
-It seems adjustments should be arranged in advance where reasonable; as Finnigan (below) says, it is not enough for a provider just to rely on ad hoc adjustments.
+It appears to say that adjustments should be arranged in advance where reasonable; as Finnigan (below) says, it is not enough for a provider just to rely on ad hoc adjustments.
 But it seems to me natural to see this statutory wording as requiring the service provider to make adjustments for particular people as and when adjustments are found to be needed, at least if the particular claimant is not so unusual that people with that kind of disability (as a group) are not at a disadvantage (Reasonable adjustments by service providers>No need for all people who stammer etc to be disadvantaged).

 Take the example in para 7.26 of the Services Code below, on finding a better seat for an audience member with severe back pain.
-Where the PCP – such as using a particular type of seat for audience members – puts (say) people disabled with back pain generally at a substantial disadvantage, compared with non-disabled people, the service provider is obliged to take such steps as it is reasonable to have to take to avoid the disadvantage.
-I suggest it is very natural to understand this wording as requiring the service provider to make a particular ad hoc adjustment as suggested by the Services Code, even if it should not reasonably have been anticipated.
+Where the PCP – such as the practice of using a particular type of seat for audience members – puts (say) people disabled with back pain generally at a substantial disadvantage, compared with non-disabled people, the service provider is obliged to take such steps as it is reasonable to have to take to avoid the disadvantage.
+I suggest it is very natural to understand this wording as requiring the service provider to make a particular ad hoc adjustment as suggested by the Services Code, even if that adjustment should not reasonably have been anticipated.
 The PCP puts those people at a disadvantage, and giving the claimant a more comfortable chair is an obvious step to help avoid the disadvantage to those people.

 R (VC) v Home Secretary, 2018